-One of the best spots to visit in the Pacific NorthWest and its locals love living here for plenty of great reasons as well as being home to some of the greatest US companies such as Microsoft, Amazon, and one of my more personal favorites, Nordstrom!
+This city is one of the best spots to visit in the Pacific Northwest.
+Locals have plenty of great reasons to love living here, and it’s home to some of the biggest US companies — Microsoft, Amazon, and Nordstrom!

 We easily spent a few hours here just wandering and tasting our way through the market.
 Some of our favorite stops ended up being The Daily Dozen mini doughnuts, eating all the mac & cheese at Beecher’s Homemade Cheese, Ellenos authentic Greek yogurt, amazing Italian food at the hidden Pink Door restaurant, and the award-winning and world’s best New England chowder at Pike Place Chowder.

-We recommend getting a drink at Merchant’s Cafe which is said to be very haunted and even had famous supernatural TV shows filmed here, getting a drink and playing mini golf indoors at Flatstick Pub, and riding up the man operated elevators and checking out the incredible view from Smith Tower.
+We recommend getting a drink at Merchant’s Cafe which is said to be very haunted.
+It even had famous supernatural TV shows filmed here!
+Get a drink and play mini golf indoors at Flatstick Pub, ride up the man-operated elevators, and check out the incredible view from Smith Tower.

 Check out Capitol Hill

 The bustling, artistic, colorful, and LGBTQ hub of the city, this is one of the most fun places to visit in Seattle!

 Full of great bars, shops, cafes, and even parks this part of the city will leave you coming back for more.
 You can’t miss the fun and colorful rainbow crosswalks and signs that indicate this place is an LGBTQ center as well as an accepting place for everyone.

 Be sure to check out the following Seattle tourist attractions here:

 Don’t be fooled, this is not your average Starbucks.
 The Reserve Roastery in Capitol Hill should at the top of your list of what to do in Seattle.